-Treatment of aortic aneurysm in Germany
+Treatment of thoracic aortic aneurysm in Germany

-Aortic aneurysm – Diagnostics
+Thoracic aortic aneurysm – Diagnostics

-In many patients the aortic aneurysm doesn’t cause any symptoms, or they are mildly expressed and don’t make patient visit a doctor.
+In many patients the thoracic aortic aneurysm doesn’t cause any symptoms, or they are mildly expressed and don’t make patient visit a doctor.
 Therefore, detection of the disease is complicated.
 Nevertheless, if the patient tells about his complaints, it isn't difficult to establish the diagnosis.

 The diagnostics is based on the ultrasound and X-ray examinations.
 Any part of the aorta can be visualized with the help of these techniques.
 Revealing dilated part, which is 2 or more times wider than the normal diameter of the vessel in the corresponding part, gives rise to the diagnosis.